Image Wrap

 A variety of factors can impact Beverly Hills DUI sentencing.
 For instance, say you’re on probation for some other criminal offense; if so, the court may treat you more harshly.
 Or say this is your second, third, or fourth offense for Southern California DUI within a 10 year period — if so, penalties will be ratcheted up significantly.

 To construct a powerful defense, look to a skilled Los Angeles criminal defense attorney.
-In Beverly Hills, count on attorney Michael Kraut of the Kraut Criminal & DUI Lawyers (located at: 9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935)) to provide outstanding service, compassionate listening, and strategically grounded thinking.
+In Beverly Hills, count on attorney Michael Kraut of the Kraut Law Group Criminal & DUI Lawyers, Inc. (located at: 9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935)) to provide outstanding service, compassionate listening, and strategically grounded thinking.
 Attorney Kraut is an ex-prosecutor (14+ years) and a Harvard Law School educated lawyer who has an exceptional track record helping Los Angeles DUI defendants, even in tricky and complicated situations.

 Continue reading